UbiquityRobotics/demos/magni_lidar/README.md

 We will now be ready to accept 'goals' and then move to those goals.

+## A Word About How Dynamic Objects That May Move Are Avoided

+ROS navigation stack can use detection of things that get in the way of the robot to then alter the path the robot was taking to the destination.
+This is only mentioned here at this time as so far this simple demo does not use this feature.
+Sensors such as sonar sensors can be used to detect things and place them in something called a ```costmap```.
+The costmap can change as things move into and out of the path of the robot like your dog or cat or even yourself.

+The move_base code can dynamically re-think the path to be taken to avoid objects in the costmap.

 ## Run RViz Back on The LapTop To Watch As Things Progress

 On the laptop copy over lidar_mapmaker.rviz from this repository to your home directory so it can configure rviz easily.